m213594/ic220-s19/policy.md

 You can earn up to 0.5% points on your final grade for submitting improved descriptions or corrections to existing notes.
-The value of the submission is at the description of the course coordinator.
+The value of the submission is at the discretion of the course coordinator.

 You will need to figure out how to submit pull/merge requests on your own, as this is bonus, and will not be covered explicitly in class.